|Gibbs Brand penetrant

 Gibbs Brand is the first true penetrant in US history.
 Gibbs Brand was the first penetrant that was patented, and it established that category.

-Gibbs Brand has proven itself to be able to penetrate gaps that are as small as one micron, one-millionth of an inch.
+Gibbs Brand has proven itself to be able to penetrate gaps that are as small as one micron.

 The viscosity of Gibbs Brand is lower than the viscosity of water.